qubic/docs.qubic.org/docs/learn/qouterry.md

 Quottery allows decentralised betting on a range of events, offering a secure platform powered by smart contracts.
 Key highlights:
  - Decentralised and Transparent: All bets are executed using self-executing smart contracts, ensuring a fair, trustless betting environment.
- - Scarcity Mechanism: Each bet burns 2% of the total QU used, further reducing the circulating supply and benefiting QU holders.
+ - Scarcity Mechanism: Each bet burns 2% of the total $QUBIC used, further reducing the circulating supply and benefiting $QUBIC holders.
  - First-Mover Advantage: Quottery stands as the first decentralised betting platform in the Qubic ecosystem, though it remains open for future competitors pending Quorum approval.

 Current Examples of Active Bets